Glyce: Glyph-vectors for Chinese Character Representations: Tasks

-For sentence pair classification task like SNIS \citep{DBLP:conf/emnlp/BowmanAPM15}, a model needs to handle the interaction between the two sentences and outputs a label for a pair of sentences.
+\paragraph{Sequence Labeling Tasks} Many Chinese NLP tasks, such as name entity recognition (NER), Chinese word segmentation (CWS) and part speech tagging (POS), can be formalized as character-level sequence labeling tasks, in which we need to predict a label for each character.
+For glyce-BERT model, the embedding output from the task-specific layer (described in Section 2.4) is fed to the CRF model for label predictions. \paragraph{Single Sentence Classification} For text classification tasks, a single label is to be predicted for the entire sentence.
+In the BERT model, the representation for the \textsc{cls} token in the final layer of BERT is output to the softmax layer for prediction.
+We adopt the similar strategy, in which the representation for the \textsc{cls} token in the task-specific layer is fed to the softmax layer to predict labels. \paragraph{Sentence Pair Classification} For sentence pair classification task like SNIS \citep{DBLP:conf/emnlp/BowmanAPM15}, a model needs to handle the interaction between the two sentences and outputs a label for a pair of sentences.
 In the BERT setting, a sentence pair $(s_1, s_2)$ is concatenated with one \textsc{cls} and two \textsc{sep} tokens, denoted by [\textsc{cls}, $s_1$, \textsc{sep}, $s_2$, \textsc{sep}].
 The concatenation is fed to the BERT model, and the obtained \textsc{cls} representation is then fed to the softmax layer for label prediction.
 We adopt the similar strategy for Glyce-BERT, in which [\textsc{cls}, $s_1$, \textsc{sep}, $s_2$, \textsc{sep}] is subsequently passed through the BERT layer, Glyph layer, Glyce-BERT layer and the task-specific output layer.
 The \textsc{cls} representation from the task-specific output layer is fed to the softmax function for the final label prediction.